TritonDataCenter/sdcadm/README.md

 # Manage SDC upgrades with sdcadm

-The following is a detailed list of the required steps in order to verify that a given SDC setup can be updated using `sdcadm` and, if possible, how to proceed.
+The document [docs/update.md] provides a detailed description on how to proceed with the update of a given SDC standup.
+The following are a set of tips you should consider reading before proceeding with such update process.

 ## Verify that we can perform the updates using sdcadm